leftwm/leftwm/README.md

 the file is automatically generated when leftwm or leftwm-check is run for the first time.

 ---
-**Note:** leftwm usese RON now as it's default config language.
-Please consider migrating you toml configs.
+**Note:** leftwm uses RON now as its default config language.
+Please consider migrating your toml configs.

 ---